morris/nito/README.md

   - `update()`
     - Updates the component
     - Has to be called explicitly (except for components rendered with `nest`/`nestOne`)
-    - Use `this.data` to update the component
+    - Use `data` to update the component
     - Optional
   - `unmount()`
     - Called when unmounting a component